Gatton Park

-Gatton Park is a country estate set in parkland landscaped by Capability Brown at Gatton, near Reigate in Surrey, England.
+Gatton Park is a country estate set in parkland landscaped by Capability Brown and gardens by Henry Ernest Milner and Edward White at Gatton, near Reigate in Surrey, England.

-Now owned by The Royal Alexandra and Albert School, Gatton Park comprises 500 acre of manor and parkland.
-The property is Grade II listed and is in part administered by the National Trust.
+Gatton Park is now partly owned by The Royal Alexandra and Albert School and partly by the National Trust.
+It comprises 500 acre of manor, half on the school site and half on National Trust land.
+The property is Grade II listed.
 The park is Grade II listed on the Register of Historic Parks and Gardens.

-Most of the park is closed to the public, but there are occasional open days.
+Most of the park and gardens are closed to the public but opened on specific regular open days.
+There is an open National Trust trail on the west side of the original estate.

 History

 The manor's history can be traced to the Domesday Book of 1086.
+In 1449, John Timperley, steward to Henry VI, was given permission to enclose the land and, two years later, the manor was granted the privilege of sending two members to Parliament, which it retained, as a "rotten borough", until the Parliamentary reform of 1832.
+During the reign of Henry VIII, Gatton was the property of the Crown.

-The manor of Gatton had the privilege granted in 1451 of sending two members to Parliament, a privilege it retained, as a "rotten borough", until the Parliamentary reform of 1832.
-During the medieval period the manor demesne was enclosed as a deer park.
+The earliest known house is thought to have been constructed in the Tudor or Jacobean periods.
+Although there is no surviving mention of the building in historical records, it was discovered during archaeological investigations in the mid-1930s.
+On the same site as the current house, the external dimensions were around 90 ft by 24 ft.
+Built of white sandstone, it had a symmetrical floor plan with two forward-projecting wings.
+Beneath the west wing was a small, brick-built chamber, which may had been used as a strong room or safe deposit for valuable items.
+The archaeologist, S. E. Winbolt, who investigated the site, suggested that this early house might have been constructed during a time of religious persecution.

 In the 17th century, the house is mentioned as being in the possession of John Weston of Sutton Place, Surrey, the second and eldest surviving son of Sir Richard III Weston) and his wife, Mary Copley (daughter and heiress of William Copley of Gatton) until 1654.

-About 1748 Sir James Colebrooke acquired Gatton Park from William Newland, with the proprietorship of the borough of Gatton, and his brother Sir George Colebrooke had the park landscaped by Capability Brown between 1762 and 1768.
+Following the death of the previous owner, William Newland, in 1749, James Colebrooke acquired Gatton Park in 1751.
+He died ten years later and the estate passed to his brother, Sir George Colebrooke, who employed Capability Brown to landscape the estate between 1762 and 1768.
+To create the lakes, Colebrooke appropriated around 40 acre of glebe land and damned the tributaries of the River Mole that ran across it.

 In 1789 Thomas Kingscote went to live at Gatton Park after his friend, Robert Ladbroke, had bought it in the same year.
 It was a notorious pocket borough and Thomas went there in order to manage the election of Ladbroke's nominees.
 Ladbroke bought it from the Graham family.
+In 1809, Richard Maliphant carried out repairs of the house for Henry Harpur-Crewe, who was renting the property at the time.